autowarefoundation/autoware/ros/src/computing/perception/detection/lidar_detector/packages/lidar_point_pillars/README.md

 * To display the results in Rviz `objects_visualizer` is required.
 (Launch file launches automatically this node).

-* Pre trained models can be downloaded from the [github repository](https://github.com/cirpue49/kitti_pretrained_pp).Notice that this model is under `BY-NC-SA 3.0` license.
+* Pre trained models can be downloaded from the [github repository](https://github.com/cirpue49/kitti_pretrained_pp).
+Notice that this model is under `BY-NC-SA 3.0` license.

-* If trained model comes from KITTI data, users might not be allowed to use the model for Commercial purpose.
+* If trained model comes from KITTI data, users might not be allowed to use the model for commercial purposes.